 – Worn electrical switches.

-– Very old electrically powered appliances where the internal electrical insulation has degraded.
+– Very old electrically powered tools and appliances where the internal electrical insulation has degraded.

 Articles 210.12, 440.65, 550.25, and 406.4(D)(4) in the National Electrical Code pertain to the requirements for arc fault protection.
 Replacement receptacles must be tamper resistant arc fault receptacles.